-Key facts of the case:
+Outcome of the case:

-The Court (Fourth Chamber) hereby rules:
+On those grounds, the Court (Fourth Chamber) hereby rules: